CorndelWithSoftwire/DevOps-Course-Starter/README.md

 ##This should be in the format mongodb+srv://USERNAME:PASSWORD@SERVERADDRESS/DBNAME ##
 ```

-## Travis CI, Docker Hub & Heroku
+## Travis CI, Docker Hub & Azure
-This app uses an account at Travis CI, Docker Hub & heroku to run a CI/CD pipeline to deploy to http://kedevopstodoapp.herokuapp.com/
+This app uses an account at Travis CI, Docker Hub & Azure to run a CI/CD pipeline to deploy to https://ketodoapp21.azurewebsites.net/

 ## Githun Oauth authentication
 This app uses oauth2 via github to allow logins with github credentials.